machinekoder/pickit-docs/docs/exercises/boxshaped_part_detection_with_pickit_flex.rst

 Requirements
 ------------

-Before starting on this exercise we advise you to the articles describing the :ref:`Flex` detection engine.
+Before starting on this exercise we advise you to read the articles describing the :ref:`Flex` detection engine.

 .. attention:: For this exercise you need Pickit version 1.10.x